 See Manage Customer Account for more information on how to update contact information.

-When creating or posting invoices, the tax rate on invoice date is applied to all charges.
+When creating or posting billing documents, the tax rate on invoice date or memo date is applied to all charges.

-Possible inconsistency between tax amounts on draft and posted invoices
+Possible inconsistency between tax amounts on draft and posted billing documents

 Cancel posted invoice is not supported